Project Director: Robin Brumfield (brumfiel@njaes.rutgers.edu)

 Award Amount: $27,521

-The goal of “Annie Goes Online: Risk Management on Your Kitchen Table” is to provide production and business management skills specifically geared to urban farmers as they face post-pandemic challenges.
-The project will use the Canvas learning platform to provide online programming that 50 women farmers can access from home.
-Canvas will allow networking beyond the six weekly online workshops through threaded group discussions and team reviewed risk management planning assignments.
-During the pandemic lock down, most New Jersey farmers increased their customer base and sales because agriculture provided an essential service, and consumers were able to use contact-less pickup.
-Since New Jersey opened up, the number one question the farmers have is, “How can we turn the new customers we gained during the pandemic into permanent customers?”
-The program will address this marketing risk as well as the current supply chain challenges.
-Robin will address managing rising labor shortages and costs.
-The production risks will cover include climate risks/adaptations; building soil health to give crops better resilience to drought; equipment and electrical safety; and best management practices for animal agriculture.
-Finally, Robin plans to present ways to reduce financial and legal risks.
+The goal of “Annie Goes Online: Risk Management on Your Kitchen Table” was to provide production and business management skills specifically geared to our urban farmers as they face post-pandemic challenges.
+We used the Canvas learning platform to provide online programming that 22 female farmers and their families could access from home.
+Canvas allowed for six weekly online workshops with pre/post quizzes and team reviewed risk management planning assignments.
+During the pandemic lockdown, most New Jersey farmers increased their customer base and sales because agriculture provided an essential service, and consumers were able to use contactless pickup.
+Since New Jersey opened up, a question farmers had was, “How can we turn the new customers we gained during the pandemic into permanent customers?”
+Our program addressed this marketing risk and pandemic supply chain challenges as well as opportunities for expansion into agritourism ventures.
+We addressed managing rising labor shortages and costs.
+Food safety compliance strategies were presented.
+Other production risks we covered included climate risks/adaptations; building soil health to give crops better resilience to drought; and best management practices for protecting animal agriculture from climate extremes.
+Finally, presented ways to reduce financial and legal risks by highlighting insurance options for farmers.
+Pre-post quiz scores showed an increase in knowledge about specific risk management strategies and in a retrospective survey, participants rated themselves as increasing their knowledge in each of the five areas of risk management.
+Participants completed optional assignments that can be incorporated into a farm business plan.
+The course is available for use by Extension Professionals and producers increased in learning risk management strategies asynchronously.

 2. Mitigating Risk in Cut Flower Production